 By utilizing the healing properties of various stones from Mother Nature herself, DePilla says quartz and jade rollers can help to assist lymphatic drainage on our face, improving circulation.
 When you place the roller in the freezer, the cool temperature can also fight against swelling and puffiness, too.
 “Keeping healthy blood flow to the face will help smooth out those fine lines and delay the aging process,” DePilla adds.

 What do the stones do?

 The most common stones in popular rollers today are jade and rose — both suggesting different benefits.
 While DePilla says jade is a softer stone that heats on your skin faster, aesthetician at In-Glo Med Spa, Inna Knyasevch says rose quartz features a high mineral content of magnesium and iron, which is good news for your pores.

 How to use a quartz roller

 When you’re going through a period of little sleep thanks to deadlines, children or a bad breakup, cool quartz rollers can be used as a way to rid of dark, puffy under eye circles.
 If you want to ensure all of your makeup is completely off of your face — and thus, not clogging up sensitive pores — a quartz roller can dig through every layer, according to Knyasevch.

 For best results though, make sure your roller is cold by keeping it in your fridge or freezer until you’re ready to use it.
 Though dermatologist Dr. Hadley King says you can reap the same benefits with a cold spoon or other material, stones are naturally cold, making them an easier go-to.
 You can also try these tips from Dr. King to get the most out of your quartz roller practice:

 Use it with a serum.

-After you apply your serum of choice before bedtime, you can gently roll over your pores with your stone of choice, helping to massage the serum into your skin more effectively.
+After you apply your serum of choice or essential oil blend before bedtime, you can gently roll over your pores with your stone of choice, helping to massage the serum into your skin more effectively.